Executive Team and Staff

-Emma is a Project Manager II on the CHIPRA Massachusetts Medical Home and Collaborate for Healthy Weight projects.
+Emma is a Senior Project Manager on the CHIPRA Massachusetts Medical Home Initiative project.
 She joined the NICHQ team as a Project Manager with three years of project management experience at a Boston-area nonprofit, as well as experience working on children’s health care access issues in California.
 Emma received her Bachelor of Arts in Politics from Brandeis University and her MPH in Health Policy and Management from Boston University.

 Karthika Parithivel Streb, MPH